 On March 13, 2020, the Company reached an agreement for a new loan modification agreement and credit facility with Sterling.
 The terms of the new agreement, among other things: (i) provides for a new maturity date of March 31, 2022 and (ii) decreases the interest rate per annum to LIBOR plus 1.75% (with such interest rate not to be lower than 3.50%).
-All other terms of the A7R Loan Agreement and A&R Loan Facility remain the same.
+All other terms of the A&R Loan Agreement and A&R Loan Facility remain substantially the same.

 Each of the A&R Loan Facility and A&R Loan Agreement contains covenants, subject to certain exceptions, that place annual restrictions on the Borrowers' operations, including covenants relating to debt restrictions, capital expenditures, indebtedness, minimum deposit restrictions, tangible net worth, net profit, leverage, employee loan restrictions, dividend and repurchase restrictions (common stock and preferred stock), and restrictions on intercompany transactions.
-The Company was in compliance with all covenants as of October 31, 2020 and October 31, 2019.
+The Company was in compliance with all covenants as of October 31, 2021 and October 31, 2020.
+The outstanding balance on the Company's lines of credit were \$3,800,850 and \$3,796,822 as of October 31, 2021 and October 31, 2020, respectively.
+Interest expense recorded for the years ended October 31, 2021 and 2020 were \$85,359 and \$184,045, respectively.